katrina356/TitanicProject/README.md

     (0.30503702309593206, 'age'),
     (0.2139435376173998, 'gender'),
     (0.11452194680648929, 'ticket_class'),
     (0.1023419958134857, 'fare'),
 ___
-The RandomForestClassifier resulted in a 94% accuracy; however, the results of the Confusion Matrix are poor at 78%.
+The RandomForestClassifier results in a 94% accuracy; however, the results of the Confusion Matrix are poor at 78%.
 Overall, the numbers are okay.
 The f1-score is high enough.
-Precision is decent for non-survivors with correctly prediction of 81%; however, it is only 69% survivors.
+Precision is decent for non-survivors at 81%; however, it is only 69% for survivors.

 ![](Resources/Images/randomforest.png)
 ___